How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 Step 6: Make Your Website Support Your Maps Ranking

-You do not need a fancy website to get results, but you do need clarity.
+However, you do not need a fancy website to get results, but you do need clarity.
 If your site is outdated or hard to use on mobile, start with contractor website design.

 Add service pages that match what people search

-Create simple pages for your main services, like:
+For example, create simple pages for your main services, like:

 • Roof replacement